Numbers 33

 Numbers 33:9-16Manna and Movement

-9And they removed from Elim, and encamped by the Red sea.
-10And they removed from the Red sea, and encamped in the wilderness of Sin.
-11And they removed from the wilderness of Sin, and encamped at Dophkah.
-12And they removed from Dophkah, and encamped in Alush.
+9And they removed from Marah, and came unto Elim: and in Elim were twelve fountains of water, and threescore and ten palm trees; and they pitched there.
+10And they removed from Elim, and encamped by the Red sea.
+11And they removed from the Red sea, and encamped in the wilderness of Sin.
+12And they took their journey out of the wilderness of Sin, and encamped in Dophkah.

 The middle stages name places where Israel struggles and complains.
 Rephidim is remembered as "no water" - a place of thirst.
 Kibroth-hattaavah means "graves of craving" - where the people lusted for meat and God's anger burned.
 Yet the list does not skip them.
 Every hard place gets a name.
 Every place where you complained, where you doubted, where you wanted to go back to Egypt - God remembers it.
 The list does not erase the difficulty.
 It records it.